luke-gru/covet/README.md

     Collecting coverage information for each test method...

 By default, `covet` hooks into `minitest` and collects coverage before and after each method.
-If you're using `rspec`, make sure to pass the `t`
+If you're using `rspec`, make sure to pass the `-t`
 option:

     $ covet -t rspec -c rake